retrohun/pcem/README.md

 The Linux/BSD versions store BIOS ROM images, configuration files, and other data in `~/.pcem`

-You can specify the Display Engine using `-DPCEM_DISPLAY_ENGINE=` The options you have are wxWidgets, and Qt configure options are :
+You can specify the Display Engine using `-DPCEM_DISPLAY_ENGINE=` The only valid option you have at this time is wxWidgets

+The configure options are specified below.
+They are in the format of -D`Option`=`Value`. `Value` under here is the default value.
 ```
   -DCMAKE_BUILD_TYPE=Release : Generate release build.
 Recommended for regular use.
   -DCMAKE_BUILD_TYPE=Debug   : Compile with debugging enabled.